Unlocking the Power of QR Codes: A Comprehensive Guide

 1. Primary Data Codes (PDC):

-PDC or Primary Data Codes are self-contained codes that can be validated offline.
-These codes can contain up to about 2KB textual data, and their image size varies depending on the amount of data encapsulated.
-Because they can be validated offline, these codes can be used in air-gapped environments.
+PDCs or Primary Data Codes are self-contained codes that can be validated offline, containing up to 2KB of textual data.
+The image size varies depending on the data included.
+Perfect for air-gapped environments, PDCs offer offline validation.

 2. Extended Data Codes (EDC):